-Shinrin-yoku Is a relatively new health philosophy developed in the 1980’s in Japan.
+Shinrin-yoku is a relatively new health philosophy developed in the 1980’s in Japan.
 The term Shinrin-yoku means “Forest Bathing” and it promotes the restorative effects of spending time in a living forest.
-Whilst the term may be new, the concept of getting back to nature is as old as the hills.
+Whilst the term may be new, the concept of getting back to nature is as old as the hills (or trees !).
 People have recognised the calming effects of getting out of the bustling city and into nature since cities were first built.
 Originally it may have been to get away from the smog and pollution of built up areas to the cleaner rural air.
 Today, there are sports and whole industries built around helping people experience the great outdoors.
 However some of these fast paced activities, such as skiing and cycling, and many of the gadgets we now associate with being essential to surviving a few hours in the wild, go against the philosophy of experiencing the restorative effects of nature.

 Japan has adopted Shinrin-yoku to such an extent that there are now many accredited Shinrin-yoku forests in the country.
 People can visit areas of ancient forest and be taken on guided walks under the tree canopy.
 The term forest bathing beautifully describes the concept of “soaking” up the sights, sounds and smells of everything around you which means avoiding distractions such as mobiles phones and GPS.

 When we are out in nature, we naturally feel calmer, more relaxed and our moods improve.
 Being under the forest canopy brings additional health benefits.
 These are now supported by a large body of research and the practise of Forest Bathing is growing throughout the world.
-The research suggests that being in nature can: reduce stress and blood pressure as well as boost the immune system and aid recovery from illness.
+The research suggests that being in nature can reduce stress and blood pressure as well as boost the immune system and aid recovery from illness.
 One study for example showed that taking two-hour walks in the woods over a two-day period exhibited a 50% increase in levels of natural killer cells – the body’s disease fighting agents.

 Personally, I find walking outdoors in nature is one of the best ways to leave any worries behind.
 Walking through an ancient woodland is about as close as I come to feeling spiritual.
 Some trees have been here hundreds (in some cases thousands) of years before me and will last a lot longer.
 They are a solid, living part of the natural world supporting an abundance of wildlife as well as the human race.